Al Qaeda-linked Somali militants kill U.S. jihadist

 "Godane has consolidated power by removing rivals from the group, including ideological and religious leaders," said Emma Gordon, east Africa analyst at IHS Country Risk, adding it made a more cohesive group capable of launching fresh attacks.

-Hammami, who was on Washington's Most Wanted Terrorist list, swiftly gained influence among rebel foreign jihadists fighting to topple a government seen as a Western puppet.
+Hammami, who is on Washington's Most Wanted Terrorist list, is believed to have arrived in Somalia in late 2006.
+He swiftly gained influence among rebel foreign jihadists fighting to topple a government seen as a Western puppet.

 In a growing campaign to challenge al Shabaab, more than 150 clerics signed a government-supported fatwa, or Islamic ruling, against the group on Wednesday, saying its ideology was a threat to Islam.